Admission Requirements

 Optional Essay

-You can upload an optional essay to address any perceived weaknesses in your academic transcripts or application.
-We strongly encourage applicants to complete the optional essay if your GPA is below our admitted average or if you failed and/or repeated courses on your transcript.
+You have the option to upload an additional essay to address any perceived weaknesses in your academic transcripts or application.
+We highly recommend completing this optional essay if your GPA falls below the requirement or if there are instances of failed and/or repeated courses on your transcript.

 Imagine you’re at the MSCM orientation.
 In 60 seconds, introduce yourself to your peers and faculty members.
 Include any personal and/or professional aspects that you believe are significant.
 Additionally, include one interesting thing about yourself that is unrelated to your work/field of study.
 Your video should not exceed 60 seconds.